Dogsred

 Dogsred (ドッグスレッド, Doggusureddo) is a Japanese manga series written and illustrated by Satoru Noda.
 It is a relaunch of Noda's manga series Supinamarada!
 (2011–2012).
-Dogsred has been serialized in Shueisha's seinen manga magazine Weekly Young Jump since July 2023, with its chapters collected in six tankōbon volumes as of August 2025.
+Dogsred has been serialized in Shueisha's seinen manga magazine Weekly Young Jump since July 2023, with its chapters collected in nine tankōbon volumes as of September 2026.

 Plot

 The story is set in the 2010s.
 At the All-Japan Junior Figure Skating Championships, Rou Shirakawa achieved the highest score ever recorded, but then suddenly went on a rampage.
 Disqualified from the competition he should have won, he was permanently banned from figure skating.
-Now nicknamed "The Rabid Dog Prince", Rou ends up in Tamakomai, a town in Hokkaido that is very passionate about ice hockey.
+Now nicknamed "The Rabid Dog Prince", Rou ends up in Tomakomai, a town in Hokkaido that is very passionate about ice hockey.
 He joins a local high school ice hockey team.

 Publication

 Before starting publication, Shueisha's seinen manga magazine Weekly Young Jump had announced in April 2022 that manga author would relaunch his manga series Supinamarada!
 (2011–2012).
 The series' title was announced on July 20, 2023, and the series started the following week in Weekly Young Jump on July 27.
 Shueisha has collected its chapters into individual tankōbon volumes, with the first one released on January 16, 2024.
-As of August 19, 2025, six volumes have been released.
+As of September 17, 2026, nine volumes have been released.

 Viz Media is publishing the series' chapters in English simultaneously with the Japanese release through its Shonen Jump digital service.
 In June 2024, Viz Media announced the print release of the manga starting, with the first volume released on March 18, 2025.